Skip to content

 Posted on March 28, 2026

-The constraint architecture solved the quality problem, but scale was a different challenge entirely.
+The constraint architecture solved the quality problem, Scale was a different problem.

 Producing content across 20+ markets without losing consistency required more than better prompts and tighter rules.
-It required a production system and the first attempt at building one revealed the next problem immediately.
+It required a production system and the first attempt at building one revealed the next problem.

 The Master GPT That Did Not Work